 These are included because they very effectively hydrate the body, which helps flush toxins, and due to their surprisingly high source of Vitamin C, which boosts the efficacy of the immune system.

 You can read why our family chooses to drink raw milk (and why I recommend it).
-Coconut milk is a delicious, nourishing option if raw milk is not available to you or you prefer not to drink raw milk.
+Coconut milk is a delicious, nourishing option if raw milk isn't available where you are or if you prefer not to drink raw milk.
+And coconut water is deeply hydrating (essential after a night of drinking) while also being chock full of nutrients your body needs when it's under stress.
+All three are great options in this healthy detox smoothie!

 A Note About Blenders